-The culmination of the Applied Exercise and Health Science program is a 3-9 credit hours Capstone Experience.
+The culmination of the Master of Science in Exercise Science program is a 3-9 credit hours Capstone Experience.

 Students will select one of the following three options: